Exploring Refractory Metals: Characteristics and Industrial Significance

 Tungsten (W)

-The melting point of tungsten is at 3410° C, which is the highest of all metals.
+The melting point of tungsten is at, 3410° C, which is the highest of all metals.
 Further, it is one of the most dense metals in the world (19.3 g/cm3) and shows the highest conductivity in comparison to other refractory metals.
-In addition, tungsten become one of the hardest man-made materials, when combined with carbon.
+In addition, tungsten becomes one of the hardest man-made materials, when combined with carbon.

 The metal is best known for its use in manufacture of filaments for light bulbs.
 Moreover, it is commonly used in industrial lightning as electrodes in arc lamps.
 Further use finds the element in metal cutting, mining and oil drilling tools.